AxonML Documentation

 Category Features

-Automatic Differentiation Dynamic computational graph, reverse-mode autodiff, AMP, checkpointing
+Automatic Differentiation Dynamic computational graph, reverse-mode autodiff, AMP autocast (F16), gradient checkpointing, graph inspection/DOT export

 Architecture